lordemmag-devops/my-docker-app/README.md

 - **Scalability**: Docker Compose and networks enable easy scaling.
 - **Maintainability**: Log rotation prevents disk space issues.

-## Next Steps
+## Conclusion

-- Enhance the backend API with additional endpoints (e.g., CRUD operations).
-- Add features to the React frontend (e.g., forms to interact with the API).
+This is an open source project with the link: https://roadmap.sh/projects/multiservice-docker